Door Won't Open; In-door Actuator

 and, from another actuator, the motor and return spring have been removed.

-The worm that operates the sliding section seems to lose lubrication which increases friction, although the motors are known to burn out (possibly as a result of the extra friction).
+The worm that operates the sliding section seems to lose lubrication which increases friction, although the permanent magnet motors are known to lose strength.

 a close-up of the mechanism.
 The return spring is inside the black housing on the right.